sunfounder/3in1-kit/docs/source/iot_project/blynk_start/iot_esp8266_config.rst

         }

 3. Click the magnifying glass icon (Serial Monitor) in the upper right corner and set the baud rate to **115200**.
-(You may have some printed information like me, or you may not, it doesn’t matter, just go to the next step.)
+(You may have some printed information like me, or you may not, it doesn't matter, just go to the next step.)

     .. image:: img/sp20220524113020.png